bethelkirubel/alx-low_level_programming/0x00-hello_world/README.md

 #!/bin/bash
-This is the second README.md
+This is the seconessstd README.md